 - Many connectivity options

-- Easily portable, slim and lightweight design
+- Easily portable, slim, and lightweight design

 Samsung Tablet